Register for fall 2018 Afterschool Expeditions

 Afterschool Expeditions is a free program for students in grades K-8 to explore, engage and discover science from UW–Madison and the Morgridge Institute for Research with structured hands-on activities.
 This program takes place during the fall and spring semesters.
-The spring session has concluded for teh 2016-17 school year.
-Please check our Summer Expeditions webpage for more information about our summer programming.

 Adult supervision is always required, with at least one adult (18 years or older) chaperone per 10 youth.